vfarcic/devops24/manuscript/01-sts.md

 W> ## A note to GKE users
 W>
 W> GKE uses external load balancer as Ingress.
-To work properly, `type` of the service related to Ingress needs to be `NodePort`.
+To work properly, the `type` of the service related to Ingress needs to be `NodePort`.
 We'll have to patch the service to change its type.
 Please execute the command that follows.
 W> `kubectl -n jenkins patch svc jenkins -p '{"spec":{"type": "NodePort"}}'`

 Let's confirm that the StatefulSet was rolled out correctly.